The Power of Advertising

-Hollywood stars were still utilised to promote products along with unknown faces.
+As in previous decades, Hollywood stars were still used as a “familiar face” to promote products, though unknown faces were also utilised.
 Sometimes the unknown face used in TV commercials went on to become a household name.

 Advertisers in the 1950s often focused on a family feel, with a wholesome or moralistic view to their adverts.

-Maybelline commercial from 1956:
+Beauty adverts were big business.
+Here’s a Maybelline commercial from 1956: